khaan21dev/CurrencyAnomalyDetector/README.md

 ## Screenshots

-All screenshots will be added to folder named SCREENSHOTS
+All screenshots can be found at SCREENSHOTS folder